What is a Sales Qualified Lead "SQL"?

 Now, let’s move on to the next question…

-If a Marketing Qualified Lead is a lead that is deemed ready to receive direct marketing messages, a Sales Qualified Lead is simply a lead deemed ready to receive direct sales messages.
+If a Marketing Qualified Lead is a lead that is deemed ready to receive direct marketing messages, Sales Qualified Leads are simply leads deemed ready to receive direct sales messages.

 The question that often arises at this point is this: how do you tell the difference between an MQL and an SQL?